IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

     oc apply -f byos.yaml
     ```

-The BYOS deployment will begin and could take up to 20 minutes or more for the images to download and the deployment to complete.
+The BYOS deployment begins and might take up to 20 minutes or more for the images to download and the deployment to complete.
 You can check the status by looking at the Pods view in the OCP console.

 ### Verify all the required pods are running
-42. Verify all pods are either have the status of **Running** or **Completed**.
+42. Verify that all pods have the status of **Running** or **Completed**.

     ![](_attachments/ocpWorkloadsPodsStatus.png)

-Once finished deploying and all the pods have a status of “Ready” or “Running”, you must retrieve you BYOS endpoint URL.
+When deployment completes and all the pods have a status of “Ready” or “Running”, you must retrieve you BYOS endpoint URL.

-43. In the OCP console, click on **Networking** and then **Routes**.
+43. In the OCP console, click **Networking** and then **Routes**.

     ![](_attachments/ocpNetworkingRoutesMenu.png)